mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   setting the PSN to 0x00000000.

 - If the packet is the first packet in the flow in this direction, the sender sets the PSE to 0x00000000.
-Otherwise it sets the PSE to the maximum PSN received in the opposite direction, unless the overlying transport is shutting down the flow.
-As with PSN, the PSE wraps around: if a PSN greater that 0xfffe0000 has been received in the opposite direction, and a PSN less than 0x00010000 has been received in the opposite direction, it uses the maximum value in the range 0x00000000 0x0000ffff.
-If the overlying transport is shutting down the flow and has received a stop signal, it sets the PSE to exactly the PSN on the received stop signal; see {{bidirectional-stop-signaling}} for details.
+Otherwise it sets the PSE to the PSN of the last packet seen in the opposite direction.

-- If the overlying transport is shutting down this flow, the sender sets the S flag; see {{bidirectional-stop-signaling}} for details.
+- If the overlying transport determines that this packet is the last to be sent in this direction, the sender sets the S flag; see
+ {{bidirectional-stop-signaling}} for details.

 - If the overlying transport determines that this packet is loss-insensitive but latency-sensitive, the sender sets the L flag.